 One example of a company that successfully integrated DALL-E 2 into their product is Medium, which used the API to generate high-quality images for their articles.
 They reported a significant reduction in the time and cost associated with sourcing and licensing images, and saw an increase in engagement and reader satisfaction.

-The DALL-E 2 API means that its capability is accessible to applications without requiring users to interact with the OpenAI interface, this is a significant advantage for developers who want to integrate AI-generated images into their products
+The DALL-E 2 API means that its capability is accessible to applications without requiring users to interact with the OpenAI interface.
+This is a significant advantage for developers who want to integrate AI-generated images into their products.

-OpenAI's API-based approach means that their classifiers are the enforcement mechanism, this trade-off provides safer defaults but at the cost of creative freedom that open models permit, developers must weigh the benefits and drawbacks of using DALL-E 2
+OpenAI's API-based approach means that their classifiers are the enforcement mechanism.
+This trade-off provides safer defaults but at the cost of creative freedom that open models permit.
+Developers must weigh the benefits and drawbacks of using DALL-E 2.

-The impact of DALL-E 2 was immediate, it disrupted stock photo pricing and demand, concept visualisation workflows in design agencies, and thumbnail generation for content platforms, the speed at which AI-generated images became commercial products surprised the stock photography industry
+The impact of DALL-E 2 was immediate.
+It disrupted stock photo pricing and demand, concept visualisation workflows in design agencies, and thumbnail generation for content platforms.
+The speed at which AI-generated images became commercial products surprised the stock photography industry.